 Work on the two-year project, now in its first year, will primarily take place at KBS.

 A temporary home

-In partnership with MSU AgBioResearch and MSU’s Department of Animal Science, KBS also is raising heifers for campus farms.
+In partnership with MSU AgBioResearch and MSU’s Department of Animal Science, KBS is raising heifers for the dairy farm on MSU’s main campus.
 These cows come to the Farm at around eight months of age and are sent back to East Lansing when they’re ready to calve.